Adams-Ghub/Leaderboard/README.md

 # 📖 Leader board <a name="about-project"></a>

-**Leader board** is a personal project where I implement knowledge aquired from ES6, Webpack and api lessons to develop a Leader board web app.
+**Leader board** is a personal project where I implement knowledge acquired from ES6, Webpack and api lessons to develop a Leader board web app.

 ## 🛠 Built With <a name="built-with"></a>